andreffs18/andreffs18.github.io/content/blog/2020-03-30-just-keep-on-save-for-later-articles/index.md

 * Not the best documentation.

-Endup looking on stack overflow (of course) and [this guy](https://rud.is/b/2018/04/16/by-request-retrieving-your-feedly-saved-for-later-entries/) for guidance, but the overall way to get your "Saved for Later" feed is to get you profile id, which then can be used to get the "stream" (not entries or feed) tagged as ```"global.saved"```.
+End up looking on stack overflow (of course) and [this guy](https://rud.is/b/2018/04/16/by-request-retrieving-your-feedly-saved-for-later-entries/) for guidance, but the overall way to get your "Saved for Later" feed is to get you profile id, which then can be used to get the "stream" (not entries or feed) tagged as ```"global.saved"```.

 Then we just need to keep going through their pagination until we reach the end of the feed: